Déodat de Séverac

 Marie-Joseph Alexandre Déodat de Séverac ([deoda də sevəʁak]; 20 July 1872 – 24 March 1921) was a French composer.

 Life

 Séverac was born in Saint-Félix-de-Caraman, Haute-Garonne.
 He descended from a noble family, profoundly influenced by the musical traditions of his native Languedoc.

 He first studied in Toulouse, then later moved to Paris to study under Vincent d'Indy and Albéric Magnard at the Schola Cantorum, an alternative to the training offered by the Conservatoire de Paris.
 There he took organ lessons from Alexandre Guilmant and worked as an assistant to Isaac Albéniz.
 He returned to the southern part of France, where he spent much of the rest of his rather short life.
 His native south was a region that attracted a number of his contemporaries—artists and poets he had met in Paris.
 His opera Héliogabale was produced at Béziers in 1910.

-He died in Céret, Pyrénées-Orientales, Roussillon aged 48.
+He died in Céret, Pyrénées-Orientales, Roussillon aged 48, and was interred in the family grave in his native village of Saint-Félix-Lauragais.